ONLYOFFICE/onlyoffice.github.io/README.md

 1. Find the YouTube plugin in the Plugins tab.
 2. Insert the video URL and press OK.
 3. The video preview in form of an image will appear in your doc.
 Click on it to play the video.

+If you need more information about how to use or write your own plugin, please see this https://api.onlyoffice.com/plugin/basic